dcooney/react-npm-starter/README.md

 Update the project config found in `package.json` to reference your project specifics.

-At minimum you must update the following fields:
+At a minimum, you must update the following fields:

 | Field          | Description                                |
 |--------------: |:------------------------------------------ |